Padmaja Naidu Himalayan Zoological Park

 Padmaja Naidu Himalayan Zoological Park (also called the Darjeeling Zoo) is a 67.56 acre zoo in the town of Darjeeling in the Indian state of West Bengal.
 The zoo was opened in 1958, and an average elevation of 7000 ft, is the largest high altitude zoo in India.
 It specializes in breeding animals adapted to alpine conditions, and has successful captive breeding programs for the snow leopard, the endangered Himalayan wolf and the red panda.
 The zoo attracts about 300,000 visitors every year.
-The park is named after Padmaja Naidu (1900–1975), daughter of Sarojini Naidu.
+The park is named after Padmaja Naidu (1900–1975) who served as the 4th Governor of West Bengal.
 The zoo serves as the central hub for Central Zoo Authority of India's red panda program and is a member of the World Association of Zoos and Aquariums.

 History

 A zoo was established on 14 August 1958 in the Birch Hill neighbourhood of Darjeeling under the Department of Education of the Government of West Bengal with a goal to study and preserve Himalayan fauna.
 Its first Director and founder was Dilip Kumar Dey.
 Mr. Dey, who belonged to the Indian Forest Service was on deputation to the Department of Education for the express purpose of establishing a high-altitude zoological park specializing mainly in Himalayan flora and fauna.
 The park's prized possessions were a pair of Siberian (Ussuri) tigers presented to the Government of India by Soviet Premier Nikita Khrushchev in 1960.
 Over the years famous names in the world of Conservation have been attracted to and have visited the HZP.
 The zoo now contains endangered animals like snow leopards, red pandas, gorals (mountain goat), Siberian tigers and a variety of endangered birds.
 However, there has been concern regarding the fact that the Himalayan animals may face a threat due to rising temperatures in the hilly area.

 In January 1972, the park became a registered society, with an agreement that maintenance costs would be shared by the central and state governments.
 In May 1993, the park was transferred to the West Bengal Department of Forests.
 The park was renamed in 1975 when Indira Gandhi, the Prime Minister of India, visited the park and dedicated it to the memory of Padmaja Naidu.